 This is not an idle question without real-world consequences.
 The "treatment" of every single "mental disorder" that mental health professionals "diagnose," from "depression" and "attention deficit disorder" on through "schizophrenia," flows from how society construes "normal" and "abnormal."
 This matter affects tens of millions of people annually; and affects everyone, really, since a person's mental model of "what is normal?" is tremendously influenced by how society and its institutions define "normal."

-The matter of what is normal can't be and must not be a mere statistical nicety.
+The matter of what is "normal" in the sense that so many people use the word must not be a mere statistical nicety.
 It can't be and must not be "normal" to be a Christian just because 95% of your community is Christian.
 It can't be and must not be "normal" to be attracted to someone of the opposite sex just because 90% of the general population is heterosexual.
 It can't be and must not be "normal" to own slaves just because all the landowners in your state own slaves.
-"Normal" can't mean and must not mean "what we see all the time" or "what we see the most of."
-It must have a different meaning from that for it to mean anything of value to right-thinking people.

 If "normal" mustn't be "what we see the most of" or "the absence of significant distress," how else might it be conceptualized or construed?
 Is there perhaps a way that the words "healthy" and "unhealthy" capture what we might like "normal" and "abnormal" to mean?
 Perhaps "normal" could equal "healthy" and "abnormal" could equal "unhealthy"?
 Unfortunately, that emperor is also naked.